Italy's Serie A to resume on June 20 - France 24

 Rome (AFP)

-Italy's Serie A can resume on June 20 after a three-month absence in a country hit hard by the coronavirus pandemic, sports Minister Vincenzo Spadafora said on Thursday.
+Italy's Serie A was given the green light on Thursday to resume on June 20 after a three-month absence as one of the countries hardest hit by the coronavirus pandemic begins to ease restrictions.

+Sports Minister Vincenzo Spadafora said that the government's Technical and Scientific Committee (CTS) had agreed to the health protocol proposed by Italian football chiefs.

+"Italy has started to return to normal life again, it is only right that football should do the same," said Spadafora.

 "In light of these considerations, the championship can resume on June 20."

-Italy football federation (FIGC) president Gabriele Gravina assured the minister that there would be a play-off system if the championship were again interrupted.
+Italian football federation (FIGC) president Gabriele Gravina told the minister during the video conference that a play-off system would be used if the championship were again interrupted, while the existing standings would be used if it were stopped.

 The announcement of the resumption of the Italian league comes just after the English Premier League confirmed it will restart on June 17.